celer-network/goCeler-oss/README.md

 ## Run OSP on Ethereum Mainnet

 Please walk through the [local manual tests](./test/manual/README.md) before moving forward to Mainnet deployment.
 Steps to operate OSPs on Mainnet are very similar to local manual tests.
+Note that running the local manual tests require a bit more steps and system dependencies than directly using the prebuilt binaries to run an OSP on mainnet as instructed below.

 Current running OSPs can be found at https://explorer.celer.network.